lagooned/blog/posts/topological-sort-graph.md

 date: "2021-02-07"
 ---

-hey yall! my interview prep journey knows no bounds, and good thing because it's infinite content. [**depth-first search**](https://en.wikipedia.org/wiki/Depth-first_search) (commonly shortified as *dfs*) is a wide-spread concept in computer science and offers good insight and introduction into the analysis of graphs. one particular application of depth-first search of a [**directed acyclic graph**](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (or *dag* for short) caught my interest, that being **topological sort**.
+hey yall! my interview prep journey knows no bounds, and good thing because it's infinite content. [**depth-first search**](https://en.wikipedia.org/wiki/Depth-first_search) is a wide-spread concept in computer science and offers good insight and introduction into the analysis of graphs. one particular application of depth-first search of a [**directed acyclic graph**](https://en.wikipedia.org/wiki/Directed_acyclic_graph) caught my interest, that being **topological sort**.

 # topsort

 the topological sort of a dag is an ordering of all its vertex labels which satisfies the following statement:

-`for all vertex v in any dag, there exists an ordering in which v occurs *after* the set of vertices that v directs to`
+> given a valid dag, for all vertices *v* and all *vx* in set of vertices that v points to *vs*, there exists at least one ordering in which v occurs before every vx for each vs

 so in the following graph: